01101010110/MODWIN/README.md

 Here's a video talking through the source code from start to finish with the script in action.
 Some of the new tools are at the end of the video.

 https://www.youtube.com/watch?v=lu2b5DnMeYU

+Please feel free to take these tools and make them into something better, its all open source, and yours now.